Debt & Credit Help Paying Off Debt

 Is Freedom Debt Relief legit?

 Yes.
-Freedom Debt Relief is a legit debt relief company and is not a scam.
-Freedom Debt Relief is committed to fair business practices and is accredited by the American Fair Credit Council (AFCC).
-In fact, it is one of the founding members of the American Fair Credit Council and is a platinum member of the International Association of Professional Debt Arbitrators (IAPDA).
+Freedom Debt Relief is a legit debt relief company.
+Freedom Debt Relief is accredited by the American Association for Debt Resolution (AADR) and the International Association of Professional Debt Arbitrators (IAPDA).
 The company has been around for 20 years and has helped more than 1,000,000 customers resolve debt.

 How does Freedom Debt Relief impact your credit?

-Debt settlement programs, including Freedom Debt Relief, typically have negative impacts on credit scores.
+Debt settlement programs, including Freedom Debt Relief, typically negatively impact credit scores.
 That’s because these programs require you to become delinquent on your payments until your creditors will accept a lump sum that is less than you owe as payment for your debts.
 In addition, settled debts stay on your credit report for seven years.
 However, healthy credit habits can help you improve your credit score again once you pay off your debt.

 How much does Freedom Debt Relief cost?

 Freedom Debt Relief takes between 15% and 25% of your total enrolled debt amount, depending on your state of residency.
 For example, if you have $10,000 in total debt and Freedom Debt Relief settles your debt for $5,000, you would owe between $1,500 and $2,500 of the settlement amount to the company for its negotiation work.
-Also, keep in mind that you will likely need to pay taxes on the amount of debt forgiven.
+Also, keep in mind that you’ll probably need to pay taxes on the amount of debt forgiven, and the account servicer charges $9.95 for setup and $9.95 per month.

 Is debt settlement a good idea?